 Curators are also responsible for covering a 4% transaction and payout processing fee incurred when making a sale.
 This 4% fee is deducted from the artwork sale price and covers both the credit card processing fee and the pay-out fee (to deposit the sale revenue into your nominated bank account) which are charged by our third-party payments provider Stripe.

 Note, a Curator of an exhibition on The Exhibit is the person who sets up the exhibition – for example, it might be the artist if it is a self-curated show, an independent curator or a gallery.
-So for artists listing their own exhibition on The Exhibit, they are considered both artist and curator and are therefore responsible for paying all fees associated with successfully making a sale.
+So for artists listing their own exhibition on The Exhibit, they are considered both artist and curator and are therefore responsible for paying the fees associated with successfully making a sale.

 Sales Status Edit Fee

-If you decide to edit the sales status of an artwork in your open exhibition (between your exhibition’s open and closing dates) from ‘For sale’ to ‘Not for sale’ or ‘Sold’, a 10% Sales Status editing fee will be charged.
+If you decide to edit the sales status of an artwork in your ‘open exhibition’ (i.e. between your exhibition’s open and closing dates) from ‘For sale’ to ‘Not for sale’ or ‘Sold’, a 10% Sales Status editing fee is charged.
 This fee is only charged when you manually withdraw an artwork from sale during your ‘open exhibition’ dates.
 (This fee is not charged when you make a successful sale on The Exhibit.)

 For example, if you have your artworks also available for sale elsewhere during your “open exhibition dates” on The Exhibit, such as on your own website, on another website or in an offline gallery venue, and you happen to sell the same artwork in one of these other locations while you have an “open exhibition” on The Exhibit, this is when you can incur the 10% Sales Status editing fee.
 This is because you will need to edit that particular artwork’s availability on The Exhibit as it has sold elsewhere and you don’t want to accidentally sell it twice.
-We are also required to charge this fee to avoid some users abusing the platform and deliberately avoiding the Sales Success Fee, charging this fee also allows us to make the Free Plan for 100% free for you to put on an exhibition.
+We are also required to charge this fee to avoid users abusing the platform.
+Charging this fee also allows us to make the Free Plan 100% free for you to put on an exhibition.